CellularSyntax/breast_models_repo_mha_to_stl/README.md

 To run this script, navigate to the directory containing the script after setting up your environment.
 You can simply run `convert.py` using Python and pass the required and optional parameters as arguments.
 Here is how you can structure the usage instructions including the flags:

 ```
-# Example 1:Basic usage  with mandatory arguments (crawls and converts all exams from the repository, grouping similar tissues and applying smoothing)
+# Example 1: Basic usage  with mandatory arguments (crawls and converts all exams from the repository, grouping similar tissues and applying smoothing)
 python convert.py --input_dir ./mha --output_dir ./stl

 # Example 2: Crawl and convert Exams 1 - 20, deactivate smoothing and grouping of similar tissues